daidong/daidong.github.io/_teaching/2023-fall-uri.md

 ## 1. Why are we doing this?
 We want to encourage our Undergraduate Students to participate in research as early as possible.
 So, we are looking for **Sophomore** and **Junior** students.

-To you, this could be your first exposure to research!
+To you, this may be your first exposure to research!
 You can learn interesting techniques and get to know another career/education path!

 ## 2. Who is doing this?
-Faculty members in the Parallel High-Performance Computing Lab (PHPC) are doing this.
+Faculty members in the Computer Science Department, particularly Parallel High-Performance Computing Lab, are doing this.

 We are [Harini Ramaprasad](http://webpages.uncc.edu/hramapra/index.html), [Qiong Chen](go.charlotte.edu/qcheng1), [Tyler Allen](https://webpages.charlotte.edu/~tallen93/), [Dong Dai](http://daidong.github.io), [Erik Saule](https://webpages.charlotte.edu/~esaule/public-website/welcome.html), and [Yonghong Yan](https://passlab.github.io/yanyh/).
 Our Ph.D. students and we will be mentoring your research.

 In addition, Md.
 Hasanur Rashid (mrashid2@uncc.edu) will be our TA to interact with you during the semester.

 ## 3. How can I participate?
-1. Spend 2-mins to fill this Google Form to **Register**: [Registration Form](https://forms.gle/mAtjeu8s2yAq8qsDA) (Deadline **May.
+1. Spend 5-mins to fill this **[Google Form](https://forms.gle/mAtjeu8s2yAq8qsDA)** to Apply:  (Deadline **May.
 2nd**).
-2. Attend in-person info session on **May 3** from 11:00am-12:00pm or 2:00pm-3:00pm.
+2. Attend one of the in-person info sessions on **May 3** from 11:00am-12:00pm or 2:00pm-3:00pm.

+**That is all!**

-3. We will contact you **In May** to learn more about your background and interests.
+* We will contact you in later **May** via Zoom to learn more about your background and interests.
-4. We will register you in **Course ITCS 3050** in Fall 2023 for this course.
+* We will register you in **Course ITCS 3050** in Fall 2023 for the program.

 ## 4. How will the class go?
 1. You will be matched to a research project.